-- Ensuring our recruitment policy continually develops to attract additional female employees to the organisation.
-We have made changes to our recruitment practices during 2018, which encourage more applicants for roles from both genders. - Ensuring our management trainee programmes attract female employees so they can develop into our future branch management roles.
-These programmes currently have a female ratio of just over 10%. - Look at introducing a mentoring programme for individuals who are progressing in the company, to assist with a transition to more senior roles. - Review of our maternity and paternity policy and procedures to attract and retain staff and support working families - Review of our flexible working policy and processes to make it clear that employees in all areas and levels of the organisation will be considered for flexible working regardless of their role and level of seniority, and that flexible working need not be limited to part-time working.
+- Ensure our recruitment policy continually develops to attract additional female employees to the organisation. - Ensure our management trainee programmes attract female employees so they can develop into our future branch management and senior positions.
+The current Leadership course has 19% female participants, up from 10% in the prior year. - By continuing to support and invest in our workforce on an individual, case by case basis, by supporting internal progression through the funding of external professional qualification and vocational courses. - Look at introducing a mentoring programme for individuals who are progressing in the company, to assist with a transition to more senior roles. - Continue to review of our flexible working policy and processes to make it clear that employees in all areas and levels of the organisation will be considered for flexible working regardless of their role and level of seniority, and that flexible working need not be limited to part-time working.